jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 Find your HTML theme and save it as a default layout.
 If you're converting or cloning an existing site, you can right-click the page and view the source code.
 For example, suppose you're cloning your company site to create a documentation site with the same branding.
 Or suppose you have a personal site that you built with HTML and now want to make it a Jekyll theme.
 Get the HTML source code for your site.

-Copy and paste the source code into a file called `default.html` inside a folder called `_layouts`.
-This will be the default layout template for your pages and posts.
+Copy and paste the source code into a file called `default.html`.
+Put the `default.html` file inside a folder called `_layouts`.
+This will be the default layout template for your pages and posts &mdash; that is, each page or post will use this layout when Jekyll builds the site.

 Note that in looking for templates, you want the HTML output of the template.
 If the template has PHP tags or other dynamic scripts, these dynamic elements will need to be converted to HTML or stripped out, since Jekyll handles only static content.